How to Build an Effective Email Management System Without Daily Stress

 Personal

-Your inbox is not a storage space — it’s a processing station.
+Your inbox is a processing space — not storage.

 Remove unnecessary newsletters immediately.

-Automatically move promotional emails out of your main inbox.
+Automatically move low-priority emails out of your main inbox.

 💡 Step-by-Step Email Reset Plan